5 Ways To Improve Tongue Placement in Singing

 Tongue Placement Sounds

 In speech, your vowels are often formed by use of the articulators at the front of the mouth, including the teeth, lips and tip of the tongue.
 In singing however, your vowel sounds are formed by particular tongue shapes while allowing appropriate resonant space in the vocal tract.
-These tongue placement sounds will allow efficient resonance no matter where or how you sing, simply by forming your vowels and consonants correctly with tongue placement.
+These tongue placement sounds will allow efficient resonance throughout your full vocal range simply by forming your vowels and consonants correctly with tongue placement.

 Tongue placement chart